 - 1. The effect on the amenity values of neighbouring properties; - 2.
 The effect on landscape values; - 3.
-Any mitigation proposed to avoid, remedy or mitigate the effects on matters 1 and 2; - 4.
-With regard to a breach of Standard 4.7.6A (I) (ii), (iii) and (iv), the location of buildings and activities in relation to any adjoining rural activities and the methods to avoid, remedy or mitigate adverse effects on any adjoining rural activities.
+Any mitigation proposed to avoid, remedy or mitigate the effects on matters 1 and 2; and - 4.
+Reverse sensitivity effects arising from the non-compliance with Rule 4.7.6A(1).